wentallout/cult-hunter/README.md

 The cult has 12 leaders, known as the "12 Apostles," each with supernatural powers and a lot of followers.
 Can Nameless and his new allies defeat these Apostles and end the cult's reign of terror?
 The battle ahead promises excitement and danger.

+## Genre Research

+- Hack and Slash Genre: hack and slash games are known for their deep combat systems, which players enjoy mastering.
+- Roguelike Features: Roguelike elements, such as permadeath and procedural generation, have gained popularity in recent years.
+Games like "Dead Cells" and "Hades" have been successful in blending roguelike mechanics with action gameplay.
+- Progression: players gain money to unlock/upgrade their skills. weapons and other equipments will be dropped by enemies, equipments will have fixed stats (to easily balance the game, avoid overpowered one-shot builds)

 ## Basic Gameplay

 - Cult Hunter is a stylish, action-adventure, hack and slash game with rogue-like features